-Pet insurance company hit with a $100,000 fine
+Pet insurance company Trupanion hit with a $100,000 fine

 “That was a mistake on our part,” Rawlings said.
 “We totally knew the rules.”

-The company paid Reviews.com, a popular market leads website which the commissioner called an unlicensed producer.
+The company paid Reviews.com, a website which the commissioner called an unlicensed producer.
+In a statement, Reviews.com said it supplies independently researched information on various topics and earns commissions when consumers click through to affiliated vendor sites.

 “This one website was providing a level of detailed information that requires a license,” Rawlings said.
 “We were not aware of that.
 We would have told them they’re not allowed to do it.
 In that case it was an oversight on our side.”

-Note: This story has been updated to clarify Review.com’s role.